Punnathone-Mick/contrl_flap/README.md

 4. using Serial port to input angle

 Causion
-Can aduject flap angle between 0-45 degree only.
+Can adjust flap angle between 0-45 degree only.